How Recent Legislation Impacts Your Retirement and Legacy

 Authors:

-Jerry C. Thomas, CFP®, Director, Insurance Advisor
+Jerry C. Thomas, CFP®, Director, Insurance Planning

 Over the years, tax law has undergone several changes that have impacted clients’ retirement and legacy planning.
 The SECURE Act eliminated the “stretch IRA” provisions for anyone other than a surviving spouse.
 This means that beneficiaries of an inherited IRA must withdraw all funds from their inherited accounts within 10 years of receiving them.
 This change has eliminated their ability to “stretch” out payments, which previously allowed for a longer distribution period with tax-favorable growth.